Matthieu-ui/nft-preview-card-component/README-template.md

 ## My process

-- This design utilized a very light and simple and responisive css boilerplate --[http://getskeleton.com/ ](Skeloton).
-I started by making a few required changes in the default skeloton stylesheet for matching the design palet, active states etc. I set a new container, then after adding in the supplied content it was just a matter of creating classes for that content and styling them appropiatly to best match the example desktop design.
+- This design utilized a very light and simple and responisive css boilerplate --[http://getskeleton.com/ ](Skeleton).
+I started by making a few required changes in the default skeloton stylesheet for matching the color palet, active states, etc. I set a new container, then after adding in the supplied content, it was just a matter of creating classes for that content and styling them appropiatly to best match the example desktop design.
 ### Built with

 - Semantic HTML5 markup